laravel/docs/blade.md

     @includeWhen($boolean, 'view.name', ['some' => 'data'])

-To include the first existing view, you may use the `includeFirst` directive:
+To include the first view that exists from a given array of views, you may use the `includeFirst` directive:

     @includeFirst(['custom.admin', 'admin'], ['some' => 'data'])